cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 **Analytic Expert usage of **NEAT**:

-1. Select from the enterprise model
+1. Download the enterprise model.
-2. Validate the model
+2. Validate the solution model.
-3. Add new concepts
+3. Convert solution model between the different roles.
 4. Deploy the model